We exist to make hungry people happy

 Simply order whatever you or your coworkers are hungry for at Seamless.com or using the Seamless smartphone app.

 We immediately beam your order to the restaurant and they send you a confirmation email with delivery or pickup time estimate.

 Your food arrives...Yum!

 When your food’s ready, the restaurant delivers it or you pick it up.
 All you have to do is sign for it and enjoy it!

-Landmarc is not currently open.
+Landmarc is not currently open on Seamless.
 Please enter your address to find other great restaurants near you to order from right now!

 Welcome to Seamless!

 Enter your address to get started.

 Seamless is the best way to order delivery and takeout from Landmarc and thousands more restaurants with no extra charge.

 New to Seamless?
 Great!
 You'll create your account during checkout.